elliotwoods/ofxKinectForWindows2/README.md

 Following PR https://github.com/elliotwoods/ofxKinectForWindows2/pull/13 , we are now working against oF 0.9.0.
 If you intend to work with 0.8.4 or earlier, please use the following previous version : https://github.com/elliotwoods/ofxKinectForWindows2/tree/0.8.4

-ofxKinectForWindows2 is compiled for x64 target.
-If you're receiving linker errors regarding _GetDefaultKinectSensor, please ensure that you're compiling for 64-bit and not for x86 or Win32.
+The Kinect 2 SDK requires an x64 platform target.
+If you're receiving linker errors regarding _GetDefaultKinectSensor, please ensure that your platform is set to `x64` and not `Win32` (see the dropdown box near the top of the Visual Studio window).

 ## Features